wesselb/neuralprocesses/README.md

     B.randn(tf.float32, 16, 3, 10),
 )

-# Define two auxiliary variables.
-One is specified like the observed data, and the other
+# Define three auxiliary variables.
+The first one is specified like the observed data
-# is observed on a grid of points.
+# at arbitrary inputs.
 aux_var1 = (
-    B.randn(tf.float32, 16, 2, 10),
+    B.randn(tf.float32, 16, 2, 12),
-    B.randn(tf.float32, 16, 1, 10),  # Has one dimension.
+    B.randn(tf.float32, 16, 1, 12),
 )
+# The second one is specified on a grid.
 aux_var2 = (
     (B.randn(tf.float32, 16, 1, 25), B.randn(tf.float32, 16, 1, 35)),
     B.randn(tf.float32, 16, 2, 25, 35),  # Has two dimensions.
 )
+# The third one is specific to the target inputs.
+We could encoder it like the first
+# auxiliary variable `aux_var1`, but we illustrate how an MLP-style encoding can
+# also be used.
+The number must match the number of target inputs!
+aux_var3 = B.randn(tf.float32, 16, 4, 15)  # Has four dimensions.

 dist = cnp(
     [observed_data, aux_var1, aux_var2],
-    B.randn(tf.float32, 16, 2, 15),
+    (B.randn(tf.float32, 16, 2, 15), aux_var3),
 )
 mean, var = dist.mean, dist.var